P-p-H-d/mlib/README.md

 ##### bool name\_end\_p(const name\_it\_t it)

-Return true if 'it' references no longer a valid element.
+Return true if 'it' references no longer a valid element (it has reached the end of the dictionnary).

 ##### bool name\_last\_p(const name\_it\_t it)